 Some of the benefits of travel nursing include:

-- Higher pay: Travel nurses make a much higher salary than typical floor nurses, even though they’re essentially doing the exact same job.
+- Higher pay: Travel nurses’ salary is much higher than typical floor nurses, even though they do the same job.

 - See new parts of the world: Many people choose travel nursing because it makes for one serious adventure.